danielaparker/jsoncons/src/doc/Pages/jsoncons.md

     typedef basic_json<wchar_t,std::allocator<void>> wjson

-Note that the allocator type allows you to supply a custom allocator for dynamically allocated, fixed size small objects in the json container, the container rebinds it as necessay.
+Note that the allocator type allows you to supply a custom allocator.
 For instance, you can use the boost `fast_pool_allocator`:

     #include <boost/pool/pool_alloc.hpp>
     #include "jsoncons/json.hpp"